mattrudin/SwiftStockEarnings/README.md

 - `marketTiming`: When the earnings will be released (before market, after market, or unknown)
 - `projectedEarningsWindowStart`: Start of the projected earnings window (optional)
 - `projectedEarningsWindowEnd`: End of the projected earnings window (optional)
+- `isConfirmed`: Boolean indicating whether the earnings date is confirmed (the logic behind this: if both earnings-window are present, then the earnings date is not confirmed)

 ## Error Handling